Guevara-chan/D-Jongg/README.md

 -	Three-state playfield volume selector to test your spirit.
 -	Scientifically-correct cosmic silence to enlighten your mind.
 -	XCopy-based installation.
 Just because I support that concept so hard.
+-	DirectX automatical updater.
+To be sure, you know.

 ##/Requirements (tested)/:
 **Proc.
 Unit >=** Pentium 4, 2.0GHz